mfzhsn/sonic-telemetry/README.md

 ## Newer Versions of SONiC has a different method to enable Telemetry
+The newer versions of SONiC do not have `Telemetry` container anymore, instead it has been replaced with `gnmi` container.

 Step-1: Check if the gnmi container is running